digdon/2021adventofcode/day_08/README.md

 Like day 6, day 8 was an exercise in the description of the problem throwing in a little misdirection.
 I thought I was going to have to work the actual wire assignments, but it turns out that that's not the case....

 I followed a hint that talked about using sets to work it out.
-I grabbed some paper and worked out the differences between the values.
-1, 4, 7, and 8 were easy, of course.
-Then we have a group of 5-letter signals, and a goupr of 6-letter signals.
+1, 4, 7, and 8 were easy, of course, because they are each of a unique length.
+Then we have a group of 5-letter signals, and a group of 6-letter signals.
 Those were trickier.
 I grabbed some paper and manually worked out the distinguishing characteristics.
 For example, for the 5-letter signals:
 * '3' contains c & f (which we will work out from '1')
 * '5' contains signals b & d (which we will work out from '4', which consists of c & f and b & d)
 * '2' contains neither of those full sets